Updated: Mar 28

 File Your Unpaid Salary Claim

 The Labor Commissioner's Office reviews the dispute to decide whether any salaries or benefits are due when a salary dispute is submitted.
 A settlement session between the employee and the employer is arranged to address the conflicts in most situations.
 A trial is held if the problems are not settled at the meeting so that a hearing officer can review the facts and decide on the allegations.
-Your employment lawyer will guide you through the process.
+Your Los Angeles Employment Lawyer will guide you through the process.

 There is no authority for the Labor Commissioner's Office over independent contractors.
 Simple labor rights are not granted to those workers who are misclassified as independent contractors.
 File a salary lawsuit if you think your employer is misclassifying you as an independent contractor.
 A hearing can be held by the Labor Commissioner's Office to decide whether a worker has been misclassified as an independent contractor.

 If you believe you have been misclassified, you must consult with a California Employment Attorney ASAP, you can request a case review here 24 hours a day and get an answer within 15 minutes.
 An Employment Attorney in Los Angeles (and across California) will know their way around the law and can help, support, and represent you.

 Statute Of Limitations For Unpaid Wages in California

 Penalties for a bounced check are due within one year or failure to provide access to or copy payroll or personnel documents.

 For an oral commitment, penalties are due within two years to pay more than the minimum wage.

 For minimum wage breaches, overtime, unpaid rest and meal breaks, sick days, unauthorized pay deductions, or due reimbursements within three years,